Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 The automation screen includes the following fields that you should populate when using SpiraPlan® to store an automated test script:

-**Automation Engine** -- this should be the name of the test automation engine that the test script should be executed with.
-This list is populated by a system administrator using the administration section of the application (as described in the *SpiraPlan Administration Guide*)
+- **Automation Engine (required)**: this should be the name of the test automation engine that the test script should be executed with, as set up in [system administration](../../Spira-Administration-Guide/System-Integration/#test-automation).

-**Script Type** -- This should be set to either "attached" or "linked".
+- **Script Type**: This should be set to either "attached" or "linked".
 If you choose to attach the test script, the large text box at the bottom will be enabled, allowing you enter/edit the test script directly in SpiraPlan.
 If you choose linked, the test script is stored externally and SpiraPlan just stores a reference to it.
 The "repository" option is never selectable within SpiraPlan and will be automatically set by Rapise when it attaches a test script to the test case.

-**Filename** -- If you are attaching the test script to the test case then this field just needs to contain the filename of the test script (no folders or path needed), whereas if you are choosing to link the test script, you need to follow the exact format that will be expected by the test automation engine.
-For details, please refer to the specific test automation engine in the *SpiraTest/Team Automated Test Integration Guide*.
+- **Filename**: If you are attaching the test script to the test case then this field just needs to contain the filename of the test script (no folders or path needed), whereas if you are choosing to link the test script, you need to follow the exact format that will be expected by the test automation engine.
+For details, please search for the automation engine name on this website.
+For non-Rapise scripts, beneathe filename is a link to open the test script attachment's dedicated document page

-**Document Type** - This should be set to the document type that you want the test script associated with.
+- **Document Type**: This should be set to the document type that you want the test script associated with.

-**Document Folder** - This should be set to the document folder that you want the test script to be stored in.
+- **Document Folder**: This should be set to the document folder that you want the test script to be stored in.
 Note that if the script type is repository then the folder is set automatically and cannot be edited by the user.

-**Version** -- This should contain the version number of the test script.
+- **Version**: This should contain the version number of the test script.

-**Test Script** -- If you are attaching a test script, this should contain the actual program code for executing the test script.
+- **Test Script**: If you are attaching a test script, this should contain the actual program code for executing the test script.
 The language and syntax will be dependent on the test automation engine being used.
 If you are linking the test script, this section will be disabled.

-**Parameters** -- You can enter the various test case parameters by clicking on this hyperlink.
+- **Parameters**: You can enter the various test case parameters by clicking on this hyperlink.
 Most of the automation tools that SpiraPlan integrates with will support the passing of parameter values from SpiraPlan to the automation tool.

 ### Overview - Comments